cucumber-attic/website/apps/dynamic/views/_posts/example-mapping-introduction.md

 in 2008 at [Songkick].
-Since then, I've [gone on to teach](<http://cucumber.io/training>) hundreds of people about these practices, yet for a long time my skill at running a discovery workshop was at the *unconcious competence* stage: I knew how to do it, but I couldn't seem to explain it very effectively to anyone else.
+Since then, I've [gone on to teach](<http://cucumber.io/training>) hundreds of people about these practices, yet for a long time my skill at running a discovery workshop was at the *unconcious competence* stage: I knew how to do it myself, but I struggled to fully explain what I knew to anyone else.

-A couple of years ago I discovered this technique, and have been teaching it to people ever since.
+A couple of years ago I discovered example mapping during a training workshop in St. Louis, MO, and have been teaching it to people ever since.
 It seems popular and useful, so I want to share it with you.

 What is Example Mapping?
 ------------------------